Generalized three body problem and the instability of the core-halo objects in binary systems: Derivation and numerical verification of the instability criteria

 Again, only \eqref{critB1} is of astrophysical interest.
 Using orbital frequency:

 and internal frequency:

 we may write \eqref{critB1} as:

 Instability is a consequence of internal and orbital frequency overlap.
 Width of the resonance is proportional to ,,forcing'' mass $m$, and reduced by factor dependent on mass ratio $\mu/M$.
-The most important factor is mass $m$, because (1) increase orbital frequency allowing for resonance (2) increase width of the instability window.
+The most important is magnitude of mass $m$, because it increase orbital frequency allowing for resonance.
+Simultaneously, it increase width of the instability window.